Modern History Playlist

 Prelims Strategy Tips

-The Lucknow Pact of 1916 was a historic agreement between the Indian National Congress and the All-India Muslim League, facilitated during the rise of the Home Rule Movement.
-It marked Hindu-Muslim unity and presented joint constitutional demands to the British, strengthening India’s nationalist struggle.
+The Lucknow Pact of 1916 was a historic agreement forged during the high point of the Home Rule Movement between the Indian National Congress and the All-India Muslim League.
+It successfully achieved temporary Hindu-Muslim unity and presented joint constitutional demands to the British, marking a strategic consolidation of the nationalist struggle.

-The Lucknow Pact of 1916 was a historic agreement between the Indian National Congress and the All-India Muslim League, facilitated during the rise of the Home Rule Movement.
-It marked Hindu-Muslim unity and presented joint constitutional demands to the British, strengthening India’s nationalist struggle.
+The Lucknow Pact of 1916 was a historic agreement forged during the high point of the Home Rule Movement between the Indian National Congress and the All-India Muslim League.
+It successfully achieved temporary Hindu-Muslim unity and presented joint constitutional demands to the British, marking a strategic consolidation of the nationalist struggle.

 Key Provisions of the Lucknow Pact